 Indexed universal life insurance has its cash value performance tied to the return of an underlying market index.
 However, these policies also offer a guarantee that the value of the cash account will not fall below zero if the index encounters a negative performance at any given time.
 Likewise, an IUL policy will also typically have a “cap” on the amount of positive growth that can occur.
 This means that, even if the underlying market index performs very well, the return on the cash value will not rise above the set cap.

-With an indexed universal life insurance policy, the return on the cash value is based in large part on the performance of an underlying market index, and because of that, the cash value in an IUL policy may grow larger than that of a guaranteed universal life insurance option.
+With an IUL policy, the return on the cash value is based in large part on the performance of an underlying market index, and because of that, the cash value in an IUL policy may grow as a GUL will have no cash value accumulation.

 Although there are many benefits of owning a guaranteed universal life insurance policy, there are some options that these types of plans will not provide, such as:

 - Unlimited growth / return

 We work with more than 30 of the top insurance companies in the industry today.
 So, there is no need to spend time and effort sorting through policies and companies when we’ve already done the legwork for you.
 See our carrier reviews here.

 As an independent brokerage, we will help you to narrow down the coverage and the carrier – as well as the premium – that works the best for you and your specific needs.